“Letting go a little improves life. Letting go alot brings happiness and joy” Jim McGregor

 Grab a few cushions, blankets or a bolster just in case you decide you need a few under your buttocks to feel extra comfortable and supported.

-I personally prefer having a bolster under my buttocks as it gives a nice gentle stretch to my sacrum and lower back.
 I also love using my yoga eye pillow as it relaxes my eye muscles and helps deepen the relaxation experience.
 A light blanket is also handy as your body tends to cool down when you relax.

 Getting into legs up the wall: